 Safe Space: This is an environment for girls that is either formal or informal where they feel physically and emotionally safe, which is in absence of trauma, stress, fear or violence.
 Safe space is a strategy aimed at ensuring that we protect and empower girls and women.
 Well this doesn’t only apply to the girl child but it should be passed by to the boy child also.

 Why safe Space?
 Over the years it has not been easy for girls to come out and speak candidly of the happenings in their lives and neither has it made a big difference now.
-We need to come out strongly and fight for our girls as we create a conducive environment for them to come and talk to us about the body changes, relationships, co-curriculum activities and their academics.
+We need to come out strongly and fight for our girls as we create a conducive environment for them to come and talk to us about the body changes, relationships, co-curriculum activities, and their academics.

 We should not inflict them with the fear of not speak freely but we should guide them through the right networks that are safe for them.
 We should speak to them by creating and spending time to understand what they want, who they are, who they want to be, what are their goals, what are their achievements and failures so that we can grow and build them to be dignified, self-conscious, self-aware and structure a strong foundation that will support their growth and development.

 This safe spaces should come from within and from outside.
 They are young souls whose hormones are actively changing in a rapid manner and SNAP!
 They really need to understand the sexual reproductive health ASAP!
-Safe space comes in from either public or private place such as public transport system, police stations, shopping centers and public space -in case of sexual assault/harassment is there a safe space, where you can report?
+Safe space comes in from either public or private places such as public transport system, police stations, shopping centers, and public space -in case of sexual assault/harassment is there a safe space, where you can report?
 To whom will you report it to?
 How will you report it?
 This is A call to everyone to ensure we prioritize the well-being of the girl child.

-In our judicial system toady Gender Based Violence cases are taking way too long to be resolved which is not fare and safe for our girls out, they live with the fear that the perpetrator of either rape, defilement or serious crimes might harm them or the next girl even when they are released.
+In our judicial system toady Gender Based Violence cases are taking way too long to be resolved which is not fair and safe for our girls out, they live with the fear that the perpetrator of either rape, defilement or serious crimes might harm them or the next girl even when they are released.
 It is a plea to the government and the judicial system to carry the matter with utmost sensitivity and speed to see the victims into justice.

-If it calls for a review of the already existing Children’s Act then let’s do it and also ensure that the National Government develops an inclusive policy that will help the girl child to identify, prevent and respond to Gender Based Violence and protection of Children Rights.
+If it calls for a review of the already existing Children’s Act then let’s do it and also ensure that the National Government develops an inclusive policy that will help the girl child to identify, prevent and respond to Gender-Based Violence and protection of Children Rights.

-Every woman is a girl throughout the life stages and we come all together to insulate one another from social pressure especially to the girls where sometimes we set high expectation for them and they end up all messed up and missing their own lives.
+Every woman is a girl throughout the life stages and we come all together to insulate one another from social pressure especially to the girls where sometimes we set a high expectation for them and they end up all messed up and missing their own lives.

-There’s need to create an atmosphere that doesn’t force these girls to retract but blossom and flourish in life through good advocacy, mentor-ship and training in a strong support system.
+There’s a need to create an atmosphere that doesn’t force these girls to retract but blossom and flourish in life through good advocacy, mentorship, and training in a strong support system.
 It doesn’t need to be your own kid you can do it for other kids, they are all special and they need you to be there for them.